geemus/prototypes/apied/output/apps.md

 * Name must start with a letter and can only contain lowercase letters, numbers, and dashes.
 * Name must be between three and thirty characters long.
+* Name must start with a letter and can only contain lowercase letters, numbers, and dashes.
+* Name must be between three and thirty characters long.
+* Stack must be one of aspen-mri-1.8.6, bamboo-mri-1.9.2, bamboo-ree-1.8.7, bamboo-mri-1.9.1 or cedar.
 * Stack must be one of aspen-mri-1.8.6, bamboo-mri-1.9.2, bamboo-ree-1.8.7, bamboo-mri-1.9.1 or cedar.

 ## DELETE /apps/:app